Levada do Caldeirao Verde and Inferno - Best Levada and Waterfall Hike in Madeira | Detailed Trail Description | 11 Tunnels

 Information board in the beginning at the parking

 These are two hikes in one.
 Please don't skip the part to Caldeirao do Inferno.
 It is the most exciting part of this hiking adventure.
-Essential is a torch or better, a headlight for the eleven tunnels, some over 200 m in length.
+Essential is a torch or, better, a headlight for the eleven tunnels, some over 200 m long.
 You can hike this trail throughout the year, but it’ll be wetter in the winter and springtime.

 View out of the first tunnel on the Caldeirao Verde Levada hike